LEARN AND EXPERIENCE ALL PHASES OF THE DESIGN THINKING PROCESS IN ONE DAY

 Prototyping and testing

 Paper prototype creation and usability testing are fast, cheap, incredibly easy ways to see whether we covered all the angles the problem statement.
 The prototype`s main purpose is to serve as a communications tool, that enables us to receive qualitative feedback.
 Based on the feedback, we understand what changes we need to make before the product is ready for development.

 Design Thinking Trainer

 Joern Steinz (MBA), born 1975, is used to the process of developing innovative solutions.
 First, when he worked in consulting and corporate development positions at Accenture, XING and the Freenet Group, he led projects to create new products and services.
-Since 2014, as the founder of the SkillDay Training agency, he has been conducting high impact business training with the focus on building digital competencies.
+Since 2014, as the founder of the innovation training agency INNOMINDS, he has been conducting high impact trainings with the focus on building creative competencies.
 He lives in Hamburg.

 Location Design Thinking Workshop Amsterdam

 Our Design Thinking Workshop in takes place at the Cinetol building, which is a beautifully located location in the center of Amsterdam.
 The location which is easily accessible by public transport and by car.
 There is ample parking in the Tolstraat (often in front of the door).
 If you are you coming with public transport, you may take tram 4 to Lutmastraat.

 Cinetol s a breeding ground for creativity, entrepreneurship, and culture.
 There is also a cafe in the building and we can have a delicious lunch or a drink or two after the workshop.

 The space is on the garden side of the building and adjacent to it is an accessible roof terrace, overlooking the nature garden that sits behind the building.
 We will be able to work there in peace.